zerynth/docs-v3/docs/reference/libs/stdlib/datetime.md

 Methods to customize
 --------------------

-A subclass of :class:`timezone` may need to override the following methods.
+A subclass of `timezone` may need to override the following methods.
-Exactly which methods are needed depends on the uses made of aware :class:`datetime` objects.
+Exactly which methods are needed depends on the uses made of aware `datetime` objects.
 If in doubt, simply implement all of them.

 ### method `utcoffset`